 Carrara marble; famous in its own right and the most sought after natural marble.
-One of the most exclusive natural stones, Carrara marble is often used in homes and public buildings alike, but its real claim to fame was its use in sculptures.
+One of the most exclusive natural stones, Carrara is often used in homes and public buildings alike, but its real claim to fame was its use in sculptures.
 Michelangelo used Carrara marble to sculpt famous works such as The David and The Pietà, which are kept in St Peter’s Basilica in the Vatican and in the Accademia Gallery in Florence.

 Where is Carrara marble from?